 Couples get stuck in their patterns and end up hurting each other repeatedly.
 The more hurt, the less likely each partner is to speak openly and honestly and to ask for much needed support.
 This leads to more isolation, and more hurt, and the resentments build.
 Many couples who outwardly appear to have a perfect relationship are privately struggling with the hurt, pain, and resentment that build up over years of feeling unheard and unseen.

-Couples therapy sessions are 90 minutes in length and take place virtually or in person in Broomfield, CO.
-I observe your interactions and actively coach you in-the-moment to see yourself and your partner in a new way, to understand your own experience and your partner's experience differently, and to experiment with new ways of communicating and behaving.
+As a therapist who offers PACT couples counseling in Denver, CO, I observe your interactions and actively coach you in-the-moment to see yourself and your partner in a new way, to understand your own experience and your partner's experience differently, and to experiment with new ways of communicating and behaving.
 We don't talk theoretically about your relationship.
 Instead, we work "live" with the dynamic between you and your partner that is happening in the session.

 It is extremely important to begin having a different kind of experience with your partner.